tettou771/ofxBinaryCommunicator/README.md

 ## Customization

-You can adjust the maximum packet size by defining `MAX_PACKET_SIZE` before including the library:
+You can adjust the maximum packet size by defining `MAX_PACKET_SIZE` before including the library.

+If the structure to be sent or received is large, set the size larger; if you want to reduce memory usage, set the size smaller.

 ```cpp
 #define MAX_PACKET_SIZE 512